 Published By Janet Gershen-Siegel at March 30, 2018

-A company credit card is not out of reach.
+Get a company credit card.
+It’s not out of reach.
 We can show you how to get a business credit card even if you think you can’t and even if the banks say no. But first, let’s take about lines of credit.

 A credit line, or line of credit (LOC), is an agreement between a borrower and a financial institution or private investor which sets a maximum loan balance that a borrower can access.